VellumGameDev/ExpanseEngine/README.md

 ## 📖 Philosophy

-ExpanseEngine™ focuses on **clarity, extensibility, and performance**, designed to empower both hobbyists and professionals building interactive 3D applications, simulations, and full-scale games.
+ExpanseEngine focuses on **clarity, extensibility, and performance**, designed to empower both hobbyists and professionals building interactive 3D applications, simulations, and full-scale games.

 ---